 Although clean energy sources are offsetting this,

-it can't save the countless species of plant and animal life
+they can't save the countless species of plant and animal life

 dependent on the rainforest for survival.
 Substantial amounts of biodiversity